This story was first published on 18 October 2016 It is now updated with the latest information on travelling to the United States.

+With San Francisco’s skyrocketing real estate and rental prices — and the average price of a main dish being US$30 (S$41) — you might think only the resident tech billionaires can afford it.
 Luckily, there are ways to stop your bank account from going bust.
-We explore some dos and don'ts in San Francisco, and look at how to save those precious dollars.
+We explore some dos and don'ts in San Francisco and look at how to save those precious dollars on your next vacation.

 Here’s what you should do.

-Do go on a hike – it’s free
+1. Do go on a hike – it’s free

-San Francisco has some gorgeous places to help you stay fit and keep the cash flow low – after all, walking is free!
-Grab your camera and prepare for panoramic views of Golden Gate Park, the Golden Gate Bridge and downtown San Francisco from Tank Hill.
-This 650-foot-high mini park offers an abundance of native plant species, endangered butterflies and rare birds such as the elusive hawk.
+So where do you head first?
+Grab your camera and prepare for panoramic views of the Golden Gate Park, the Golden Gate Bridge and downtown San Francisco from Tank Hill.
+This 650ft-high mini-park offers an abundance of native plant species, endangered butterflies and rare birds such as the elusive hawk.
 Likewise, Kite Hill, a small park in the middle of the city, has some equally stunning views that you don't have to pay a penny for.
 There are some great suggestions for free walks on the Hidden SF website.

-Do make every hour a happy hour
+2. Do make every hour a happy hour

-Do get your cultural fixes for free
+3. Do get your cultural fixes for free

-Do go out and mingle
+4. Do go out and mingle

 Silicon Valley companies – think Google, Apple and Facebook – often throw parties, putting out free food and top-shelf drinks in swanky places.
 Here’s the best part – they encourage employees to bring their friends.
-In the United States, where making friends is easy, why not start a conversation with someone in the lobby of the luxurious Clift hotel?
+In the United States, where making friends is easy, why not start a conversation with someone in the lobby of the luxurious Clift hotel in San Francisco?
 Or head to events at the Hilton, Four Seasons and Fairmont.
 Someone from one of these companies might just show up.

-Do ride the best buses for budget travel
+5. Do ride the best buses for budget travel

 Now, here’s what you shouldn’t do.